ianhutson/Fakle_frontend/README.md

 # CODE OF CONDUCT

-Everyone interacting in the Rafflemania on Rails project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.
+Everyone interacting in the Fakle on Rails project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.